databricks/databricks-cli/README.rst

 The Databricks Command Line Interface (CLI) is an open source tool which provides an easy to use interface to the Databricks platform.
 The CLI is built on top of the Databricks REST APIs.

-**Note**: This CLI is under active development and is released as an experimental client.
-This means that interfaces are still subject to change.
+**Note**: This CLI is no longer under active development and has been released as an experimental client.

-If you're interested in contributing to the project please reach out.
-In addition, please leave bug reports as issues on our `GitHub project <https://github.com/databricks/databricks-cli>`_.
+Please leave bug reports as issues on our `GitHub project <https://github.com/databricks/databricks-cli>`_.

 Requirements
 ------------